romoxi/BobShop/README.md

-# bobshop
+# BobShop
-Shopping cart system for TikiWiki
+Shopping cart plugin for TikiWiki
+BobShop can also be used as an easy product presentation system.

 release v1_3 available